 Another one of the more impressive features of the Furnace Absolute X is that it has welded seams.
-Welded seams are the neoprene-glue like tape that you see on suits around the $350-500 range.
-This material protects the seam by helping to distribute stress, while simultaneously preventing water from entering the suit.
-This twofold advantage is why welded seams have become so popular on premium suits.
-Welded seams can stiffen up a wetsuit and add extra weight, but even with that, I was impressed with the flexibility.
+Welded seams are the neoprene-glue like tape that you see on suits around the $300-500 range.
+This material protects the seam by helping to distribute stress, while simultaneously preventing water from entering through the stitching.
+This twofold advantage is why welded seams have become so popular on premium wetsuits.
+The Furnace Absolute X is the most affordable suit with this feature at the shop.

 Fit-wise, I think it’s pretty true to size and well proportioned.
 However, it’s worth mentioning the cuffs on the wrists and ankles aren’t tapered too much.
-This makes the suit extra easy to get on and off, but it’s more prone to flushing if you get worked.
-Sometimes it’s the small details that make the largest difference and while it sounds minor on paper, the zipper is excellent.
-The Furnace Absolute X has an upgraded zipper for this year that’s much sturdier.
-It’s a heavy-duty zipper that threads smoothly and is much more durable than the small, bare-bones zippers you typically find on suits in this price range.
+This makes the Furnace Absolute X extra easy to get on and off, but it can be more prone to flushing if you get really worked.
+The hood for 2020, has also been redesigned to be more size correct and comfortable than the narrow, and tight cut of Billabong’s hoods in years past.

-Finally, as for the durability, I’ve found this to be a pretty durable suit and it’s one that we rarely see come back to the shop for warranty repairs.
-I think anyone looking for a dependable workhorse suit on a budget or a backup suit should consider the Furnace Absolute X.
+Finally, as for the durability, we’ve found this to be a durable suit and it’s one that we rarely see come back to the shop for warranty repairs.

 The Final Verdict

-Bottom line, this is one of the best suits in its price range and the most suit you can get for under $250.
-If you need a dependable backup suit or need to stretch your cash, the Furnace Absolute X is money well spent.
+Bottom line, this is one of the best suits in its price range.
+Anyone looking for a dependable workhorse suit on a budget or a backup suit should check out the Furnace Absolute X.